LincolnUniLTL/AlmEZ/README.md

 * **Password**: field name must match that used in _user.txt_ (refer above)
 * **"auth"**: hidden input whose value must match the identifier used in _user.txt_ (refer above)

-> If EZproxy uses more than a single login auth method, we developed a [progressively template for users to switch forms](https://gist.github.com/LincolnUniLTL/d19700b8be66d4f1ad6d).
+> If EZproxy uses more than a single login auth method, we developed a [progressively enhanced template for users to switch forms](https://gist.github.com/LincolnUniLTL/d19700b8be66d4f1ad6d).

 If you want to test your form and your whole configuration in your real EZproxy instance without affecting users, add a hidden form to your login page.